antoloanto/appliedDScap/week5.markdown

 3. Data Analysis
     - Examples and link to code
 4. Machine Learning
-    - k-means to cluster the NYC Manhattan neighborhood
-    - k-means to cluster the Toronto Downtown neighborhood
+    - Examples and link to code
 5. Results
     - NYC Manhattan
     - Toronto Downtown